0xck/diploma/README.md

 `stop wrex:task_scheduller` in `supervisorctl` stop task scheduller component.

 #### Web interface
-Aftrer app was successfully launched go to http://<host address>:<app port> _(e.g. http://localhost:5000)_.
+Aftrer app was successfully launched go to _http://host address:app port_ _(e.g. http://localhost:5000)_.
 Now you have access to web interface and can setup TRexes/devices/tests/tasks.

 For making a test you should create task but befor task making it is necessary to create all task element:
 - test